sigmasoldi3r/saturnus/readme.md

 # Saturnus

-A generar-purpose, high level programming language that aims to be a direct replacement of _Lua_ scripts.
+A general-purpose, high level programming language that aims to be a direct replacement of _Lua_ scripts.

 > [!WARNING]